-Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module can be chosen to earn a bonus)
+Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module is creditable for bonus)

-- a) written examination (approx. 90 minutes, numerical grade) or - b) oral examination of one candidate each (approx. 30 minutes, numerical grade) or - c) term paper (approx. 25 pages, numerical grade) or - d) presentation (approx. 30 minutes, numerical grade) and term paper (approx. 25 pages, numerical grade), weighted 1:4 or - f) portfolio (approx. 50 hours total, numerical grade) or - g) research report (approx. 15 pages, numerical grade)
+- a) written examination (approx. 90 minutes) or - b) oral examination of one candidate each (approx. 30 minutes) or - c) term paper (approx. 25 pages) or - d) presentation (approx. 30 minutes) and term paper (approx. 25 pages), weighted 1:4 or - e) portfolio (approx. 50 hours total) or - f) research report (approx. 15 pages)

-Language of assessment: German and/or English and potentially other language creditable for bonus holder of the Professorship of Sociology and Qualitative Professorship of Sociology and Qualitative Research Research
+Language of assessment: German and/or English and potentially other language creditable for bonus